SimpleSahil-313/AWS-Session/README.md

 ```

 > NOTE - We will have to edit the **inbound rules** in the security group of our EC2, in order to allow traffic from our particular port
+> Reason : Because it is not expose to the **open internet** when we allow the inbound trafffic to the port, it will ingest it and work smoothly.

 ### Project is deployed on AWS 🎉